g4-lima/ecoleta/README.md

 ## About project

-Developed on the Next Level Week #01 event by [Rocketseat](https://rocketseat.com.br/), application for ecological purposes, which performs the registration and listing of waste collection points.And it makes the connection between people and waste collectors easier.
+Developed on the Next Level Week #01 event by [Rocketseat](https://rocketseat.com.br/), application for ecological purposes, which performs the registration and listing of waste collection points.
+It makes the connection between people and waste collectors easier.

 ---